The Quranic command to follow the "millat" of Abraham

 Further evidence for the definition of the word “millat” can be found in the following Quranic words:

-“Neither the Yahood (Jews) nor the Nasara (Christians) will accept you until you follow their millat” 2:120
+“Neither the Jews, nor the Nazarenes will approve of you unless you follow their creed.”
+2:120

 We note that it is God who is speaking in 2:120, and as far as God is concerned the religion given to all people (Jews, Christians and Muslims) is one and the same, and God calls it Islam.
 This is confirmed in the fact that the only religion acceptable to God is Islam, and also in the verses which confirm that Abraham was Muslim and so where all the prophets.